Swap regret

-Swap regret is a concept from game theory.
+Swap regret is a concept from online learning and game theory.
 It is a generalization of regret in a repeated, n-decision game.

 Definition

-A player's swap-regret is defined to be the following:
+In each round $t$, the learner chooses decision $i$ with probability $x^t_i$ and the utility for decision $i$ is $p^t_i$.
+A learner's swap-regret is defined to be the following:

 Intuitively, it is how much a player could improve by switching each occurrence of decision i to the best decision j possible in hindsight.
 The swap regret is always nonnegative.
 Swap regret is useful for computing correlated equilibria.